What you need to know about the HTC U Ocean and HTC 11

 However, that leak comes courtesy of China's Weibo microblogging platform, so we're going to suggest taking it with due caution for now.

-Here’s what we reckon we’ll see from the HTC 11.
+Here’s what we reckon we’ll see from the HTC U.

 The leak also suggested we’d see a 12-megapixel camera on the rear of the device, with a secondary 8-megapixel camera handling selfies on the front.
 That’s not really an improvement as far as the primary camera goes, although we’re guessing the imaging technology would be improved.
 Perhaps a dual module would be introduced à la the iPhone 7 Plus?
 The good news is that the 8-megapixel selfie snapper is a step up over the 5-megapixel shooter featured on the HTC 10.

-We can also take a guess and say with some degree of certainty that the Snapdragon 835 system-on-a-chip (SoC) will feature in the HTC 11.
-It’s Qualcomm’s newest and most powerful smartphone chip, and has yet to appear in any available handsets.
-However, it’s expected that the chip will power a raft of smartphones that are set to go on sale in the first half of 2017.
+We can also take a guess and say with some degree of certainty that the Snapdragon 835 system-on-a-chip (SoC) will feature in the HTC U. It’s Qualcomm’s newest and most powerful smartphone chip, and has already debuted in the Samsung Galaxy S8 (and is confirmed to appear in an upcoming Sony device too).
+However, it didn't appear in the LG G6, which could give the HTC U an advantage.

 What’s special about the SD835 is that it’s built on a 10nm manufacturing process, which is far more efficient than the 14nm process used for the SD820.
 This means we’d expect to see more power or better power efficiency from the SD835 – Qualcomm claims improvements of 27% for the former and 40% for the latter.
 The chip also features Qualcomm’s new Quick Charge 4.0 technology, which should see charging times decrease by 20% compared to the old Quick Charge 3.0.

-With all these improvements in mind, we’d be very surprised if the HTC 11 shipped with anything other than a Snapdragon 835 on board.
+With all these improvements in mind, we’d be very surprised if the HTC U shipped with anything other than a Snapdragon 835 on board.

 It's worth noting that a recently leaked screenshot (via China) suggested that the Huawei P10 would carry the Snapdragon 835, so that's good news.